Embracing Hygge with your knitting and crochet

 How to create a cosy crafting space

 Transform your knitting and crochet corner into a sanctuary of warmth by introducing soft blankets, squishy cushions, and ambient lighting to set the Hygge tone.
-Consider adding candles or fairy lights to create a gentle, soothing atmosphere.
+Then consider adding candles or fairy lights to create a gentle, soothing atmosphere.

 The goal is to create a craft space where you can immerse yourself in creativity whilst also feeling embraced by the warmth of your surroundings as you knit or crochet.